code-with-divyanshu/travel_app/README.md

 #Travel App

-This is a travel Ui website created using React.js and tailwind CSS.
+This is a travel Ui website created using Next Js, React.js and tailwind CSS.